vgurianov/uml-sp/docs/case_studies/clock/clock.md

 [ClockClassAlt.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/clock/ClockClassAlt.cs)

 ## Conclusion
-The main principle of SSP is a decomposition principle.
+The main principle of the SSP is a decomposition principle.
 The particularity feature of decomposition is a decomposition of time.
 For any subsystem need to define a minimal change of subsystem.
 It is a operation with "Exist" stereotype.<br/>

 ## References
 1. [V.I.
 Gurianov, Simulation with UML SP.
 Cheboksary: SPbSEU, branch in Cheboksary, 2014. - 136 p.(In Russian)](http://simulation.su/static/en-books.html)